Erik Jonsson School of Engineering and Computer Science

 4. Students must pass each of the EE, CS, Math and Science courses listed in this degree plan and each of their prerequisites, with a grade of C- or better.

-5. Transfer students with sufficient background may petition to substitute upper level hours in the major for this class.
+5. Transfer students with sufficient background may petition to substitute upper-division hours in the major for this class.

 6. Hours contribute to the Social and Behavioral Sciences component of the Core Curriculum.